-Joana is interested in human behavior and uses data analytics and machine learning to study complex problems at the interface between Biomedicine, Computation, Policy, Social Sciences, and Mathematics.
-These include epidemiology, critical thinking, network dynamics, political discourse, and their applications to human-behavior, with a large ethical and societal focus.
+Joana is interested in human behaviour and uses data analytics and machine learning to study complex problems at the interface between Biomedicine, Computation, Policy, Social Sciences, and Mathematics.
+These include epidemiology, critical thinking, network dynamics, political discourse, and their applications to human-behaviour, with a large ethical and societal focus.

 Joana has a degree in Physics Engineering from Instituto Superior Técnico – University of Lisbon, and a PhD in Systems Biology from NOVA – ITQB, having developed her thesis at Harvard University, USA.
 In 2019, she was the recipient of an ERC Starting Grant to study human behaviour using the online spread of “fake news” as a model system.